-2015-2019 Non-White Population by Rhode Island Zip Code
+2015-2019 Non-White Population by Zip Code in Kent and Providence Counties

 Many Roads Lead to Home

 Rhode Island is home to proportionately more immigrants than the nation overall.
 While most residents were born in the US, a higher proportion were born in Puerto Rico or US Island Areas or are naturalized citizens.
 These findings are largely isolated to Providence County, where 1 in 10 residents is a naturalized citizen and approximately 8% are not a US citizen.